Solitary Man (song)

-"Solitary Man" is a song that was written and composed by American musician Neil Diamond, who himself initially recorded the song for BANG Records in late January 1966.
-It has since been covered many times by such artists as Billy Joe Royal, B.J.
-Thomas, Jay and the Americans, T. G. Sheppard, Gianni Morandi, The Sidewinders, Chris Isaak, Johnny Cash, Johnny Rivers, HIM, Crooked Fingers, Cliff Richard, Ólöf Arnalds, Theuns Jordaan and Farhad Mehrad.
+"Solitary Man" is a song written by American musician Neil Diamond, who recorded the song for Bang Records in late January 1966.
+It has since been covered many times, notably by T. G. Sheppard, Gianni Morandi, Chris Isaak, Johnny Cash and HIM.

 History

-Recorded in late January 1966 and initially released on BANG Records in April 1966, "Solitary Man" was Diamond's debut single as a recording artist, having already had moderate (but accidental) success as a songwriter for other artists; their versions of the songs he had already written and composed were released before his own versions of them were.
-By July, the track had become a minor hit, rising to #55 on the U.S. pop singles chart.
+Recorded in late January 1966 and initially released on Bang Records in April 1966, "Solitary Man" was Diamond's debut single as a recording artist, having already had moderate (but accidental) success as a songwriter for other artists; their versions of the songs he had already written and composed were released before his own versions.
+By July, the track had become a minor hit, rising to No. 55 on the U.S. pop singles chart.
 It would then be included on Diamond's first album, The Feel of Neil Diamond, which he released in August 1966.